Mihoby/PCBS_workingmemory/README.md

 </pre></code>

 #### Ongoing Experiment
-The age of the participant will be asked.
+Expyriment first requires the number of the partipant, then the age of the participant will be asked.
 During the participant-programm interaction, either the mouse or the keypad can be used to perform the task.
 If a trial is entirely successful, the participant gets one point, if no, it gets none.
 Data will be plot, using the curve_generator.py file.
 <pre><code>
 def present_form(exp):